surniaulula/wpsso/README.md

 <p><strong>WPSSO uses your <em>existing content</em> for meta tags and Schema markup:</strong></p>

-<p>There's no need to manually enter meta tag descriptions, titles, image / video URLs, or configure any additional settings or values &mdash; although if you want to, you can customize just about anything and everything. ;-)</p>
+<p>There's no need to manually re-enter descriptions, titles, select image / video URLs, etc. &mdash; WPSSO reads all of your existing WordPress content automatically &mdash; and if you want, you can also fine-tune and customize just about everything. ;-)</p>

 <p><strong>WPSSO creates <em>complete</em> and <em>accurate</em> meta tags and Schema markup:</strong></p>